Bachelor of Science in Business Administration

 If you have a knack for numbers and want to be at the center of business operations, then you may want to consider a career in accounting.
 Accountants are vital to a company’s success, tracking income and assets, preparing financial statements, and evaluating returns on investments.

 In fact, no organization, be it public, private or government, can exist without accounting support.
-If this sounds like the career for you, consider ECPI University’s year-round program.
-In just 2.5 years, you can earn a Bachelor of Science Degree in Business Administration with a concentration in Accounting in as little as 2.5 years.
+If this sounds like the career for you, consider ECPI University’s year-round program you could earn an Bachelor of Science Degree in Business Administration with a concentration in Accounting in as little as 2.5 years.

 - Program Description